V4Fire/Client/src/components/form/b-select/README.md

 < b-select :items = myItems | :native = true
 ```

-Why we always can't use only one mode?
-Well, the main problem is customizing select' items: within `<option>` we can use only plain text,
-but sometimes it will be cool to add images, or other components, like checkboxes.
-And there is another problem with
-customizing the view of these items via CSS.
-That's why `bSelect` shims the native behavior with custom tags.
-But, for mobile browsers is almost always better to use the native select because of the small display size and user experience.
+Why can't we always use just one mode?
+The primary issue lies in customizing the select items.
+Within `<option>`, we can only use plain text, but at times it would be great to incorporate images or other components, such as checkboxes.
+Additionally, there is a challenge in customizing the appearance of these items via CSS.
+This is why `bSelect` mimics native behavior using custom tags.
+However, for mobile browsers, it is generally preferable to use the native select due to the smaller screen size and enhanced user experience.

 ## Usage